ahmadjamalkta/inet-showcases/visualizer/environment/doc/index.rst

 OpenSceneGraph (OSG) library.
 If your OMNeT++ installation has been compiled with OSG support, you can switch to 3D view using the toolbar.
 The result will look like the following.
-Note that the :ned:`SceneVisualizer` view settings have no effect on the 3D view, you can use the mouse to move the camera and change the view angle.
+Note that the :ned:`SceneVisualizer` view settings have no effect on the 3D view; you can use the mouse to move the camera and change the view angle.

 .. figure:: 3d.png